Variants of thick-restart Lanczos for the Bethe-Salpeter eigenvalue problem: Computational results

-Finally, we evaluate the parallel scalability of the new solvers. \Cref{fig:parallel} plots execution times on CPU of the new eigensolvers for the two large test cases when increasing the number of MPI processes.
+Finally, we evaluate the parallel scalability of the new solvers. \Cref{fig:parallel} plots execution times on CPU of the new eigensolvers for \revisedtext{the two large}{two of the largest} test cases when increasing the number of MPI processes.
 As expected, scalability is a bit worse in the case of dense matrices.
-A more comprehensive performance study with \yambo matrices up to size 103680 can be found in~\cite{Milev:2025:PSB}.
+A more comprehensive performance study \revisedtext{with \yambo matrices up to size 103680}{} can be found in~\cite{Milev:2026:SHP}.